Rohan-Doshi/2048/README.md

 2048
 ====

-Design a 2048 game for console
+Designed a 2048 game for console
+Compile it on gcc and run.
+Currently needs to press enter after each move....Working on it.